t-shanacodeth/therapia-counselling-service-MP1/README.md

 ## Credits
 ---

-- Julia (mentor): README.md layout
+- Julia (mentor): advise for general README.md structure.
+- [Educative.io](https://www.educative.io/answers/how-to-change-image-size-in-markdown): referred to when figuring out how to resize images in Markdown.
 - [Therapia Counselling Service](https://www.therapiacounsellingservice.com/): For the general content.

 ### Media